top of page

 Understanding PSA and SIA Licensing: What Clients in Ireland Should Know

-- 5 min read
+• 5 min read

-When arranging Close Protection in Ireland, it’s easy to assume that a licence is a licence — that anyone calling themselves a bodyguard must have been through the same rigorous training.
-Unfortunately, that isn’t always the case.
+When arranging close protection in Ireland, it’s easy to assume that a licence is a licence - that anyone calling themselves a bodyguard has been through the same level of training.

 For PAs, family office managers and advisers tasked with sourcing security, this detail matters.
 Choosing the wrong operative can mean hiring someone legally permitted to guard a door, but not trained to protect a person.